Querent-ai/querent-docs/querent/docs/get-started/installation.md

 ## Installation Methods

-- **Manual Download**: Download binaries for Linux, Windows, and macOS from our [GitHub releases page](https://github.com/querent-ai/distribution).
+- **Standalone Application (Recommended for Most Users):**: Download and run R!AN as a standalone application with a user-friendly interface.
+Download Linux, Windows, and MacOS from our [product page](https://www.querent.xyz/rian/).
 This method simplifies the process of getting R!AN up and running on your system.
-The latest stable version is v1.0.1.
-Choose the appropriate file for your system (e.g., .tar.gz, .msi).

-- **AppImage (Linux)**: Download the AppImage from our GitHub releases page for a portable installation without superuser privileges.
-Learn more about AppImage [here](https://github.com/AppImage/AppImageKit/wiki/FUSE).
+For more information you can refer to [GitHub releases page](https://github.com/querent-ai/distribution).

 - **Docker Image**:For containerized environments, use our Docker image available on [R!AN Docker Hub](https://hub.docker.com/r/querent) for details on the available images.

 - **Helm Chart (Kubernetes)**: Deploy R!AN in Kubernetes clusters using our [Helm chart](https://helm.querent.xyz) for scalable and manageable deployments.

-- **Optional OCR Support**: If you need Optical Character Recognition (OCR), install Tesseract OCR separately.
+- **Optional OCR Support**: If your use case involves processing scanned documents or images containing text, you can enable Optical Character Recognition (OCR) by installing, install Tesseract OCR separately.
 Follow the official [Tesseract’s official installation guide](https://tesseract-ocr.github.io/tessdoc/Installation.html) here.

 ## System Requirements